-5.2 Terms: Each officer shall serve a term of one (1) year and until his or her successor shall have been elected and qualified, but may be removed at any time during such term by action of the Board.
+5.2 Terms: Each officer shall serve a term of one (1) year and until a successor shall have been elected and qualified, but may be removed at any time during such term by action of the Board.

 5.4 Legal Counsel: Although not a Board Officer, the Vice President and General Counsel shall be responsible for managing the general legal needs of all campuses of the University, including the Board.
-He or she shall directly supervise the provision of these services, as well as coordinate the engagement and supervision of all outside legal services needed by the University, in consultation with the President to whom he or she is directly responsible.
+The Vice President and General Counsel shall directly supervise the provision of these services, as well as coordinate the engagement and supervision of all outside legal services needed by the University, in consultation with the President to whom the Vice President and General Counsel reports.

 ARTICLE VI.
 President